 Campuses should include in their Five-Year Planning Perspectives new graduate degree program proposals as early as possible in the proposal development process.
-UCOP and CCGA review proposals for all new graduate degree programs, including self-supporting and professional degree programs, Master of Advanced Studies (M.A.S.) titles, multicampus programs, and programs offered jointly with other higher education institutions (e.g., CSU).
-CCGA also reviews proposals for new M.D., D.D.S., D.V.M., Pharm.D., Doctor of Optometry (O.D.), and J.D. degree programs.
+UCOP and CCGA review proposals for all new graduate degree programs, including self-supporting and professional degree programs, programs with Professional Degree Supplemental Tuition, multi-campus programs, programs offered jointly with other higher education institutions (e.g., CSU), and dual degree programs.23

-The elements required in a proposal for a new graduate degree are found in the CCGA

-Handbook, in the section titled Procedures for Proposals for New Graduate Degree Programs; the Format for Graduate Degree Proposals is in Appendix B. Once submitted for system-level review, proposals are simultaneously considered by the Provost and by CCGA.
-From submission to final approval by the President, system-level review
+The elements required in a proposal for a new graduate degree are found in the CCGA Handbook in the section titled Procedures for Proposals for New Graduate Degree Programs and the format for graduate degree proposals is in Appendix B. Once submitted for system-level review, proposals are simultaneously considered by the Provost and by CCGA.4 From submission to final approval by the President, systemlevel review typically takes up to six months.
+Depending on the strength of the proposal and the responsiveness of the proposers, the review period may extend beyond six months.